KyleCBowman/NFTIdentity/nftid.md

 # Getting onboarded

+The onboarding process is the initial step that people/businesses must take to create the first attributes in their **Master Record**
 There are several methods by which a user can create thier initial verification

-* Kiosk
+* Visiting an IAMX Kiosk
-* App
+* Using the IAMX App
-* Database of exisiting company -> Physical letter with QR Code/2FA
+* Utilising the database of an exisiting company -> Physical letter with QR Code/2FA

 # The Master Record

-For every attribute that a user proves, this is signed by a trusted authority's private key and the resulting checksum is stored in the users Master Record.
+For every attribute that a user proves is true about themselves, this is signed by a trusted authority's private key and the resulting checksum is stored in the users Master Record.

+The users Master Record is stored on the users device -> heavily encrypted.

 The clear text mappings of these attributes are never stored anywhere.